Square Root Calculator

 5.Practice with both perfect squares and non-perfect squares to understand the difference

-6.Remember that square roots of negative numbers are not real numbers (they are imaginary)
+6.Remember that negative numbers don't have real square roots (they are imaginary)

 8.Use square roots to solve quadratic equations and other algebraic problems

-9.In real-world applications, square roots often represent distances, rates, or scaling factors
+9.In real-world applications, square roots often represent distances, ratios, or scaling factors

-10.The square root function is the inverse of the squaring function: if x² = y, then x = ±√y
+10.The square root function is the inverse of the squaring function: if xยฒ = y, then x = ยฑโˆšy

 Frequently Asked Questions